-- I Year I: We enhance students' motivation and arrange a foundation for learning.
+(Relevant competences: Practical skills in Disability Sciences, Leading communication skills in Disability Sciences) Students have become proficient in a foreign language, such as English, related to special needs education.
+(Relevant competences: Basic knowledge of Disability Sciences, Leading communication skills in Disability Sciences) Curriculum Policy We organize and implement curricula based on the following policies for programs that allow students to acquire learning outcomes related to Bachelor of Arts in Special Education.
+General Policy We establish the Special Needs Education Learning Model with the aim of fostering experts who can pioneer research and education in the field.
+We have wide-ranging subject categories that allow students to gain the required knowledge for obtaining a teacher's license (Type I) for special needs schools.
+Students are also able to obtain a teacher's license for special needs schools in all disability fields (visual and hearing impairments, intellectual disabilities, physical disabilities, and chronic illness in children).
+Course sequence policy Year I: We enhance students' motivation and arrange a foundation for learning.
 Students learn fundamental principles for special needs education through Introductions to Disability Sciences I and II, and visit practical sites, such as affiliated special needs schools through Introduction to Practices of Disability Sciences.
-Moreover, students gain basic knowledge for special needs education through Lectures on Principles of Disability Problems, Lectures on Welfare of Persons with Disabilities, and Introduction to Special Needs Education. - Year I and II: Students cultivate basic abilities and think about the future.
-Students acquire basic knowledge about each specialty through the Special Lecture on Physiology and Pathology, Impairments and Psychology, Introduction to Education for Children with Disabilities, etc., classified according to specialty.
-Students learn about the basic methodology through Lectures on Curriculum and Teaching Methods for Students with Disabilities and Introduction to JIRITSUKATSUDO.
-Students learn about research methods through Psychological Statistics II and Introduction to Methods of Disability Sciences and Practical Training.
+Moreover, students gain basic knowledge for special needs education through Lectures on Principles of Disability Problems, Lectures on Welfare of Persons with Disabilities, and Introduction to Special Needs Education.
+Year I and II: Students cultivate basic abilities and think about the future.
+Students acquire basic knowledge about each specialty through the Special Lecture on Psychology, Physiology and Pathology of Children with Disabilities, Introduction to Education for Children with Disabilities, etc., classified according to specialty.
+Students learn about the basic methodology through Lectures on Curriculum and Teaching Methods for Students with Disabilities and Introduction to JIRITSU-KATSUDO.
+Students learn about research methods through Psychological Statistics I and Introduction to Bachelor of Arts in Special Education Methods of Disability Sciences and Practical Training.
 Students think about their learning direction and career paths after graduation through Introduction to Career Planning, Fieldwork in Human Sciences, etc.